-This course is open to all students preferably enrolled in a concert ensemble.
+This course is open to all students enrolled in a concert ensemble.
 Pianists, guitarists, and bassists may audition into the ensemble without participation in a concert band.
 This is a co-curricular course that involves participation during school and outside school.
 Emphasis is placed on tone and technique development and sight-reading skills.
 Jazz theory and improvisation are included in the course of study.
 The group performs several times each year.
+Counts as a Fine Art credit for the AHD.